-Weight loss companies profit by delivering short term strategies designed to deliver quick and steep weight loss results.
-What they neglect to factor is follow on maintenance and the inevitable relapse that occurs.
+Weight loss companies profit by delivering short-term strategies designed to deliver quick and steep weight loss results.
+What they neglect to factor in is follow on maintenance and the inevitable relapse that occurs.
 All because they want you to keep coming back.

 What They Avoid Telling You

 It has long been discussed that humans may have a ‘set point’ when it comes to our weight.
 This can potentially be given to use by a number of factors such as the product of genetic effects (DNA), epigenetic effects (heritable traits that do not involve changes in DNA), and the environment.